-ssh root@192.168.22.33 enter password for root #> ls directory listing shown #> exit Note: "m500ctl" Modem Control Basics The "m500ctl" program is built into the SnIP and is described in more dotail in the SnIP Quick Start Quide After generating keys and distributing them the s client can now simply say: same and briefly in the usage statement obtained from a SnIP session by just typing " m500ctl ".
-For more detailed information see the SnIP Modem which will produce the directory listing on the co Control Guide. (or SnIP) with that IP address and return control client computer.
-That is a procedure which can I easily used within a program or script on the clie computer. to the be ent "m500ctl" program invocation with optional switches, the desired modem address (0 for the host modem) plus at least one command Our purpose is not to just look at directory listing to use more constructive SnIP commands, for e the SnIP program named " m500ctl " which can b to monitor and control the over 100 PSM-500 se modem parameters using fairly simple mnemon and parameter pair.
+ssh root@192.168.22.33 Note: enter password for root #> ls directory listing shown #> exit "m500ctl" Modem Control Basics The "m500ctl" program is built into the SnIP and is described in more detail in the SnIP Quick Start Guide After generating keys and distributing them the same client can now simply say: and briefly in the usage statement obtained from a SnIP session by just typing " m500ctl ".
+For more detailed information see the SnIP Modem ssh <key name=""> root@192.168.22.33 "ls"</key> Control Guide. which will produce the directory listing on the computer (or SnIP) with that IP address and return control to the client computer.
+That is a procedure which can be easily used within a program or script on the client computer.
+Use consists of following the "m500ctl" program invocation with optional switches, the desired modem address (0 for the host modem) plus at least one command Our purpose is not to just look at directory listings, but to use more constructive SnIP commands, for example, the SnIP program named " m500ctl " which can be used to monitor and control the over 100 PSM-500 series modem parameters using fairly simple mnemonics. and parameter pair.
 Commands are mnemonics which can be viewed by typing " m500ctl - c ".
-Parameters are read by using a " ? " or set by using a value. modem whose SnIP IP address is 192.168.22.3 would enter at a controller session: above the method for reading a parameter is to replace the value ssh root@192.168.22.33 "m500ctl 0 mif 82465 with a "?".
-The value could also have been entered as "82.465" and the There are only 3 variable elements in this comm and: program would have properly read and set it, but the response will 1.
-The ID of the modem/SnIP (IP address 192.168.22.33), of always be returned in the full format to Hz resolution, so keeping all 2. the parameter to be read or set - "mif" w the mnemonic for Modulator IF Frequen hich is cy, values in their least increment representation avoids potential and the value of the parameter, in this c 82.465 MHz. ase problems.
+Parameters are read by using a "?" or set by using a value.
+Using m500ctl to set the transmit frequency on the modem whose SnIP IP address is 192.168.22.33 we would enter at a controller session: In the example modem commands above the method for reading a parameter is to replace the value ssh root@192.168.22.33 "m500ctl 0 mif 82465000" with a "?".
+The value could also have There are only 3 variable elements in this command: been entered as "82.465" and the program would have properly read and set it, but the response will 1.
+The ID of the modem/SnIP (IP address of always be returned in the full format to Hz resolution, so keeping all 192.168.22.33), the parameter to be read or set - "mif" which is the mnemonic for Modulator IF Frequency, values in their least increment representation avoids potential and the value of the parameter, in this case 82.465 MHz. problems.